History of Tallinn

+Medieval period

-Around 1050, the first fortress was built on Tallinn - Toompea.
+Around 1050, the first fortress was built in Tallinn on the hill Toompea (from Domberg, "Cathedral Hill", "Cathedral Mountain").

 As an important port for trade between Novgorod and Scandinavia, it became a target for the expansion of the Teutonic Knights and the Kingdom of Denmark during the period of Northern Crusades in the beginning of the 13th century when Christianity was forcibly imposed on the local population.
 Danish rule of Tallinn and northern Estonia started in 1219.

 In 1285, Tallinn, then known more widely as Reval, became the northernmost member of the Hanseatic League – a mercantile and military alliance of German-dominated cities in Northern Europe.
 The king of Denmark sold Reval along with other land possessions in northern Estonia to the Teutonic Knights in 1346.
 Medieval Reval enjoyed a strategic position at the crossroads of trade between the rest of western Europe and Novgorod and Muscovy in the east.
 The city, with a population of about 8,000, was very well fortified with city walls and 66 defence towers.

+Modern period

 A weather vane, the figure of an old warrior called Old Thomas, was put on top of the spire of the Tallinn Town Hall in 1530.
 Old Thomas has later become a popular symbol of the city.

 Already in the early years of the Protestant Reformation, the city converted to Lutheranism.
 In 1561, Reval became a dominion of Sweden.
+In the following decades the city was also claimed by the Polish–Lithuanian Commonwealth as a territory incorporated per the Treaty of Vilnius in 1561, and Poland offered Sweden financial compensation for the city, which Sweden refused.
+The dispute over the city was one of the main reasons for the failure to form a Polish-Swedish alliance against Russia in the 1570s.

 During the Great Northern War, plague-stricken Tallinn along with Swedish Estonia and Livonia capitulated to Imperial Russia in 1710, but the local self-government institutions (Magistracy of Reval and Estonian Knighthood) retained their cultural and economical autonomy within Imperial Russia as the Governorate of Estonia.
 The Magistracy of Reval was abolished in 1889.
 The 19th century brought industrialisation of the city and the port kept its importance.
 During the last decades of the century, russification measures became stronger.
 Off the coast of Reval, in June 1908, Tsar Nicholas II and Tsarina Alexandra of Russia, along with their children, met their mutual uncle and aunt, Britain's King Edward VII and Queen Alexandra, an act which was seen as a royal confirmation of the Anglo-Russian Entente of the previous year.
 This was also the first time a reigning British monarch had visited Russia.